 ASU offers the U-Pass, an annual transit pass that grants unlimited access on all Valley Metro bus routes and the METRO light rail.
 With the U-Pass, students can travel between the Tempe and Downtown Phoenix campuses, hitch a ride to the airport, or arrive at nearly any destination in the greater-Phoenix area.
 Many students park at light rail stations and ride the light rail into campus.
 These passes can be obtained from the Parking and Transit Services office in the University Towers by the Sun Devil stadium at any time, or a few other locations at the beginning of each semester (look for emails about locations).
-Bus schedules can be found at http://www.valleymetro.org/bus/.
-For more information about transit services at ASU, visit https://cfo.asu.edu/transit.
+Bus schedules can be found at Valley Metro Bus Accessibility.